rhyden-kx/DSA4264/Technical Report.md

 ## Hypothesis 6: Toxic/hateful users and subreddits are not moderated enough. ✅ True

-Fig 15.
-Moderation between the 3 subreddits differ (Fig 15.).
-This shows that moderation is correlated with toxicity of the subreddits, seen earlier in Fig 5.
+Moderation between the 3 subreddits differ ([Fig. 15](https://github.com/rhyden-kx/DSA4264/blob/main/images/monthly_count_removed_comments_by_subreddit.png)).
+This shows that moderation is correlated with toxicity of the subreddits, seen earlier in [Fig. 5](https://github.com/rhyden-kx/DSA4264/blob/main/images/monthly_ave_toxic_score_by_subreddit.png).

-Fig 16.
 We expect the plot to look more like a straight line passing through the origin, because more toxic users should receive more moderation.

-But we get a scatterplot that is quite flat (Fig 16.).
+But we get a scatterplot that is quite flat ([Fig. 16](https://github.com/rhyden-kx/DSA4264/blob/main/images/ave_toxic_removed_comments_by_user.png)).
 We observe that there is a good number of users who have high average toxicity scores, but have no comments being removed.
 This means that toxic users are not sufficiently moderated.

 From the plot, we also see that users posting comments in r/singaporeraw and r/singaporehappenings tend to be on the right side of the plot, meaning that users found in these 2 subreddits are more toxic than users found in r/singapore.